skip to content

 • University Gold Medal, GGSIP University for overall first rank in B.A.
 LL.B. across 8 colleges (2018)

-Select Research Experience:
+Select Experience:

 • Research Assistant, Centre for Business Research, Judge Business School, University of Cambridge (2020-present)